Tag Archives: Twitter

 NLRB Releases Second Round of Guidance for Social Media Cases

-As reported in the Hunton Employment & Labor Perspectives Blog, last week, the NLRB’s Acting General Counsel, Lafe Solomon, released a second report containing guidance relating to employee use of social media.
-This report comes less than six months after the release of the NLRB’s first report on the subject in August 2011.
-Like the August report, the new release summarizes a number of recent cases decided by the NLRB in which an employee was terminated at least in part because of his or her comments on social media websites.
+As reported in the Hunton Employment & Labor Perspectives Blog, last week the NLRB released a new report containing guidance relating to employee use of social media.
+The new release summarizes a number of recent NLRB cases dealing with employees who were terminated based on comments they made on social media websites.

 French Data Protection Authority Unveils 2010 Annual Activity Report